PortableApps64/PortableApps-ForMacOS64/README.md

 This ‘script’ v4.1/v4.1.x is (i.e) used by the below binary “Portable Firefox” executable file<b>:</b><br/>
 &#160;&#160;"/MyPortableDrive/PortableApps/FF_for_Test/Portable Firefox OS X/Portable Firefox&#46;app/Contents/MacOS/Portable Firefox"<br/><!-- “.” is &#46; -->

-<div> The binary “Portable Firefox” is created by Platypus,<br/>
+<div> That binary “Portable Firefox” is created by Platypus,<br/>
 Platypus also creates the <code>“Portable Firefox.app”</code> bundle.
 <dl><dd>
  A developer/user can either place/compress that <code>Portable-*.app</code> bundle inside a <code>.dmg</code> file to share it with users for downloading, from developer/user’s website.
 </dd><dd>
- Or, a developer/user can build the <code>Portable-*.app</code> with an (older) unmodified (Firefox) app, and share with Users that file & an accompanying instruction file on How-To update to use latest (Firefox) app.
+ Or, a developer/user can build the <code>Portable-*.app</code> with an (older) unmodified (Firefox) app, and share with Users that file & an accompanying instruction file on How-To update, to use latest (Firefox) app.
 </dd><dd><div width="100%" align="center">Goto <a href="#intro">Top</a> or <a href="#index">Index</a></div></dd></dl>
 </div>